gmrvvis/ReMo/README.md

 The following steps should be enough to build it just with the required dependencies.
 Nevertheless, to use the video streaming features, ReMo needs to be built with the webstreamer dependency, and webstreamer needs to be compiled as shared library.
-The webstreamer build directory needs to be specified to ReMo at configuration time using CMAKE_PREFIX_PATH variable.
-The Poco framework is required if ReMo is compiled using webstreamer.
+Webstreamer build directory needs to be specified to ReMo at configuration time using CMAKE_PREFIX_PATH variable.
+Poco framework is required if ReMo is compiled using webstreamer.

 ## Description